X

 With compromised oral hygiene, there is a possibility of cavity development under a bridge

-11. How many crowns are on a bridge?
+11. How many Crowns are on a Bridge?

 They have two crowns – one on either end – and a bridge of replacement teeth that rest in the area of the gums where there is tooth loss.